hpi-swa-teaching/CollaborativeCodeEditing/packages/CollabCodeEdit-Tests.package/CCEMock.class/README.md

-A CCEMock is a superclass for all mocks.
+I am a superclass for all mocks.

-It collects messages.
-A message does not correspond to a CCEMessage, it is anytthing that might be sent to the mock, and might be tested for.
+I collects messages.
+A message does not correspond to a CCEMessage, it is anything that might be sent to the mock, and might be tested for.

 Instance Variables
-	messages:		<Object>
+	messages:		<Collection>

 messages
-	- xxxxx
+	- a Collection of all messages sent to me